Scott-Devine/CloudMELT/README.md

 Detailed information on instance types and on-demand instance pricing can be found on the [Amazon EC2 Pricing][on_demand_pricing] page.

 Note that:
+* It can take a few minutes for the cluster to become fully operational, at which point the `launch-cluster` command should exit and return you to the command prompt.
 * "tcm1" is the cluster name - you will need this to run commands on the cluster later
 * The `--zone` specified (e.g., `us-east-1a`) must match the AWS region (e.g., `us-east-1`) provided to the pipeline creation script.
 * The `--keyPairName` must identify an ssh key pair associated with your AWS account: it will be used to allow you to connect to the